Ficool

 "I guess I'm overthinking.
 You should leave."

-Kiah blinked, perplexed, but didn't waste a second more and stepped out of the office.
+Kiah blinked perplexed but didn't waste a second more and stepped out of the office.
 Only then did she release a sigh of relief as the mysterious pressure on her disappeared.

-That man terrified her.
+That man terrified at her.

 "How did it go?"

-Her eyes locked with Eden's, who leaned against the wall opposite her.
+Her eyes locked with Eden's who leaned against the wall opposite her.

 She sighed.